Changelog

 - Added the

-suite of functions. - Implement the beginnings of being able to specify your own distribution, with the
+enframesuite of functions. - Implement the beginnings of being able to specify your own distribution, with the

-Additionally, there’s some internal rearrangement, where the get
+Additionally, there’s some internal rearrangement, where the get functions call the eval functions, not vice versa.

 distplyr 0.1.0

-is now available!
+The first version of distplyr is now available!
 Its functionality is rather limited at the moment, but is still useful, especially for its capability to handle a discrete component of a distribution.
 Here are the main features:

 - Base distributions include step distributions, Gaussian, Uniform, and generalized Pareto.